 Do you love cornbread?
 Then you’re in luck with this delicious gluten free cornbread recipe!
-This recipes makes the soft, dense pan bread we all know and love safe for our friends with celiac.
+This recipe makes the soft, dense pan bread we all know and love safe for our friends with celiac.

 Cornbread has been an essential part of southern cuisine for decades – centuries even.
-Southern climates support the growth of corn crops much more than of wheat, or other hard winter grains, so the south’s tendency to lean on corn everything from bread to breakfast cereal (such as grits) makes a lot of sense.
+Southern climates support the growth of corn crops much more than of wheat or other hard winter grains, so the South’s tendency to lean on corn everything from bread to breakfast cereal (such as grits) makes a lot of sense.

 The importance of a good cornbread

 For a gluten free person especially, having a good gluten free cornbread recipe is important.
 When a person has to give up gluten, it can feel like their world is falling apart.
-Everything they knew and loved is no longer available to them.
+Everything they knew and loved was no longer available to them.

 Our knowledge of making quality gluten free foods has come a long way, and we now have access to gluten free recipes that are nearly identical to traditional versions.
 But in many cases, no matter how good your gluten free bread may be, it’s not quite the same.